 - Solving the indemnity funding crisis, through a new NHS Resolution Clinical Negligence Scheme for general practice.
 All general practice will be covered, including out of hours and all staff groups as well as new recruits.
 It means they won’t pay indemnity cover and they will be protected from future inflated indemnity costs.

-- The Government’s investment in General Practice Services is set out in the latest publication of the Investment in General Practice in England, 2015/16 to 2019/20, which also includes a link to previous publications of the Report.
-The Report is accompanied by a Data Quality Statement, also available below
+- The Government’s investment in General Practice Services is set out in the latest publication of the Investment in General Practice in England, 2016/17 to 2020/21.
+The Report is accompanied by a Data quality statement.